 - Bing audiences skew a bit older (the majority are 35+) than people who use Google

-Find out which Pay-per-click (PPC) platforms we use for generating leads, by clicking below.
+Find out how you can use Pay-per-click (PPC) platforms to generate more leads, by clicking below.